 - Free nutrition and health counseling

 - Low-cost flu vaccines for all students

 - Referrals for specialty care

 - Health education

-We encourage parents to register their children for our services.
+We encourage parents to register their children for our services (consent form in Spanish).
 We encourage staff to consider us as a resource for any student that communicates a need for, or may benefit from, any of our health services.
 We encourage students to take ownership of their healthcare and know their health rights.
 Lastly, we acknowledge that families’ situations are changing in these tumultuous times, and we want you to know that we are here for you.